What are the course requirements I need to complete before applying?

 Should I include recommendations letters and resume?

 No, they are not considered at all.
 Your admission is based on the primary and secondary admission factors listed above.

 What will my schedule be like once I am in the dental hygiene program?

 The Dental Hygiene curriculum includes lecture, laboratory, and clinical requirements.
 In your second year of the program, there are some late afternoon and evening clinics.
 Refer to a current class schedule.
 Some students may need to take microbiology or an elective along with the dental hygiene schedule.
 All other general education courses should have been completed prior to admission to the program.

 I have a disability.
 Whom do I contact?

 Refer to Normandale website Student Services Office for Students with Disabilities 952-358-8625.
 Also refer to the Technical Standards to review the required for effective performance in the Dental Hygiene Program.

 Where can I find out career information about Dental Hygiene?

-For an overview on this career regarding skills, abilities, knowledge, wages and benefits go to http://www.iseek.org/ Minnesota's gateway to career, education, employment and business information.
+For an overview on this career regarding skills, abilities, knowledge, wages and benefits, click HERE to go to CAREERwise, Minnesota's gateway to career, education, employment and business information.

 How much will it cost me to complete my Associate of Science degree in Dental Hygiene?